RoryO/JAweSomePlayer/README.md

 media element instead of constructing an HTML interface.
 Does not work with Flash.

+controls:

+Default: {startStop: true, scrubber: true, volume: true}

+Set any of the elements to something falsy
 QUESTIONS
 ===
 Q: Why not use jQuery or something similar?